This widow’s chilling true tale will make you seriously question the afterlife.

 I remembered something I had read in Radin’s book The Conscious Universe.
 He cited Andrew Greeley, a Catholic priest and a sociologist, who found that 67 percent of American adults had reported having psychic experiences.
 Greeley also said that many widows who reported contact by their dead husbands had not previously believed in life after death.

 According to Greeley, “People who’ve tasted the paranormal, whether they accept it intellectually or not, are anything but religious nuts or psychiatric cases.
-They are, for the most part, ordinary Americans, somewhat above the norm in
+They are, for the most part, ordinary Americans, somewhat above the norm in education and intelligence and somewhat less than average in religious involvement.”

 This was a pivotal moment in my personal journey.
 I went from believing my story was extraordinary to learning that these types of events are happening to many people.
 In other words, what was in fact extraordinary was the very ordinariness of it.